MediaWorks TV sell-off: News boss Hal Crawford quits

 "Being one of their competitors, I'm angry about this.
 I'm angry that the market for television advertising in New Zealand is distorted by this bizarre, anti-competitive set up."

+MediaWorks CEO Michael Anderson said Crawford's decision to leave had been "really hard".

+"I am incredibly sorry to see him go and wish him all the very best."

-MediaWorks is currently on the hunt for a replacement.
+MediaWorks is now on the hunt for a replacement.